 Originally produced as a pump discharge hose, Layflat Hose has been incorporated into many different applications such as mining, horticulture, oil field applications, and of course irrigation.
 While initially used as a pump discharge hose, it has since found a niche as a durable drip manifold in drip irrigation systems.
-Its economical initial investment, ease of use and resistance to chemical water treatment makes it a popular choice in a wide variety of applications. make
+Its economical initial investment, ease of use and resistance to chemical water treatment makes it a popular choice in a wide variety of applications.

 Lower Cost